iberianpig/fusuma/README.md

 ## Customize

-You can customize the settings for gestues to put and edit `~/.config/fusuma/config.yml`.
+You can customize the settings for gestures to put and edit `~/.config/fusuma/config.yml`.
+NOTE:You will need to create the `~.config/fusuma` directory if it doesn't exist yet.

 ### Sample (default keymap for Elementary OS)